prajnavg/prajnavg/README.md

 ## Hi there 👋

+I am Prajna.
+I am a full stack developer with 4+ years of experience in IT industry.

 <!--
 **prajnavg/prajnavg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.